jscutlery/semver/README.md

 #### When run, this executor does the following

 1. Retrieve the current version by looking at the last `git tag`.
-2. Bump `package.json` version based on your commits.
+2. Bump `package.json` version based on the commits.
-3. Generates CHANGELOG based on your commits (uses [conventional-changelog-angular](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular) under the hood).
+3. Generates CHANGELOG based on the commits (uses [conventional-changelog-angular](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular) under the hood).
-4. Creates a new commit including your `package.json` file and updated CHANGELOG.
+4. Creates a new commit including the `package.json` file and updated CHANGELOG.
-5. Creates new tag with the new version number.
+5. Creates a new tag with the new version number.
-6. Pushes the release (if enabled).
+6. Pushes the version to the remote repository.
-7. Runs post-targets (if defined).
+7. Runs post-targets hook to publish the version on NPM, GitHub or GitLab.

 #### Available options